sapegin/ama/readme.md

 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
 - Be civil and polite.
+- Don’t be afraid to answer someone else’s qustions or add more to my answers.
+- Try to use English.

 ### Links